Rachel Gutow-Ellis

 Values

 I am thorough, process-oriented, and supportive.
 Time is at the core of my philosophy and my practice.
 It takes time to make progress.
 It takes time to heal.
-While I work with families in crisis and want immediate results and fixes, I try to slow everyone down, take a deep breath, and make a plan with a key component of time.
+I try to slow everyone down, take a deep breath, and make a plan with a key component of time.
 Changes do not happen overnight.
 I possess the patience to guide a family to the point of progress that will create a stronger, better foundation for their loved ones.

 I take inspiration from the hummingbird.
 As it traverses from Canada through the United States and into South America, the hummingbird has a different perspective than other creatures.
 It flies high above the fray.
 It is agile.
 It is persistent.
 My approach is thoughtful, steady, and deliberate.